 The jersey was part of a Minnesota African American Heritage Museum & Gallery display.
 Major Taylor was a renowned African-American competitive bicyclist in the late 1800s and early 1900s.

 I was thrilled at my serendipitous find because Chris and I are familiar with the Major Taylor club, which has an emphasis on (but isn’t limited to) African-American riders.
 The club has a Twin Cities chapter.

-I made one of my many Stillwater runs … and this time kept going into Wisconsin for a thrilling 75-mile ride.
-See a fuller description in the Instagram post below.
+I made one of my many Stillwater runs … and this time kept going into Wisconsin for a thrilling 75-mile ride (details here).